dndydon/KalmanCore/IMPLEMENTATION_ROADMAP.md

-# KalmanCore Implementation Roadmap
+# KalmanCore Swift Framework Implementation Roadmap

 ## Overview

 This roadmap describes the path to completing KalmanCore v1.0, implementing all sections of:

-> Pulido, M., Tandeo, P., Bocquet, M., Carrassi, A., & Lucini, M. (2018).
+- Pulido, M., Tandeo, P., Bocquet, M., Carrassi, A., & Lucini, M. (2018).
-> Stochastic parameterization identification using ensemble Kalman filtering combined with maximum likelihood methods.
+- Stochastic parameterization identification using ensemble Kalman filtering combined with maximum likelihood methods.
-> *Tellus A: Dynamic Meteorology and Oceanography*, 70:1, 1-17.
+- *Tellus A: Dynamic Meteorology and Oceanography*, 70:1, 1-17.

 ## Completed (✅)